 The love seat opens up to sleep a guest.
 Attached to one wall are sheets of perforated metal, painted white; decorative and useful for hanging up pictures, shelves.

-Retro-style girls’ bedroom decorating: Victorian charm with modern practicality
+Retro-style kids room decor for girls: Victorian charm with modern practicality

 Teen-age girls’ room combines Victorian charm with modern practicality.
 The curvy chairs, stools and bed headboards are natural peel you paint yourself; the efficient storage wall, with desk-dressing table for each young lady, is built in.